Bareilly: Geography

 Bareilly is in northern India, at 28°10′N 78°23′E. On its east are Pilibhit and Shahjahanpur, Rampur on the west, Udham Singh Nagar (Uttarakhand) to the north and Badaun to the south.
 The city is level and well-watered, sloping towards the south.
 Its soil is fertile, with groves of trees.
 A rain forest in the north, known as the tarai, contains tigers, bears, deer and wild pigs.
 The river Sarda (or Gogra) forms the eastern boundary and is the principal waterway.
 The Ramganga receives most of the drainage from the Kumaon mountains, and the Deoha also receives many small streams.
 The Gomati (or Gumti) is also nearby.

 Bareilly lies 252 m above sea level, and is located off the left bank of Ramganga.
 Deoranian, Nakatiya and Shankha, all minor tributaries of Ramganga, flow through the city.
 The historical core of Bareilly lies approx 10 km to the left of Ramganga.
-Since the 19th century, the city has been expanding to the south, with neighborhoods like Civil Lines and Bareilly Cantt established during British rule; however, after the Independence of India, much of the expansion has been towards the north of the old city.
+Since the 19th century, the city has been expanding to the south, with neighbourhoods like Civil Lines and Bareilly Cantt established during British rule; however, after the Independence of India, much of the expansion has been towards the north of the old city.
 Smaller industrial centres founded during British rule, like C.B.
 Ganj and Izzatnagar, also merged with the city.
 The city has an urban area of 106 km2, while together with its metropolitan area it covers 123 km2.